yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/persistence.md

 ## Packed row format

-Packed row format support is currently in [Early Access](/preview/releases/versioning/#feature-availability).
+Packed row format for the YSQL API is [Generally Available](/preview/releases/versioning/#feature-availability), while the support for Packed Row feature in the YCQL API works is still in Tech Preview (/preview/releases/versioning/#feature-availability).

 A row corresponding to the user table is stored as multiple key value pairs in the DocDB.
 For example, a row with one primary key `K` and `n` non-key columns , that is, `K (primary key)  |  C1 (column)  | C2  | ………  | Cn`, would be stored as `n` key value pairs - `<K, C1> <K, C2> .... <K, Cn>`.